Songinpyo/Ionosphere-TEC-regression-with-pytorch/README.md

 ```

 # How to use?
-U can do everyting in Ionosphere_regression.ipynb
+You can do everyting in Ionosphere_regression.ipynb

 Important thing is changing model architecture

-Just set data path at start
+Just set data path at start and make your own deep learning model architecture